How to Build Anti-Debugging in Android & iOS Apps

 These are the basic measures Appdome takes to make sure an attacker has to resort to other techniques such as tampering and static reversing.
 Both of which are protected by Appdome’s Anti-Tampering and Anti-Emulator .
 This three-pronged defense gives an all-around effective hardening for your mobile app.

-Prerequisites for Using Anti Debugging:
+Prerequisites for Using Appdome's Anti Debugging Plugins:

 To use Appdome’s mobile app security build system to Block Debugging Tools , you’ll need: